News

 Take a special shelf in the storage for keeping Gluten-free Foods and also mark each of them.

-Keep prepared meals in the sealed containers to avoid contamination of Gluten-free Meals.
+Keep prepared meals in sealed containers to avoid contamination of Gluten-free Meals.

 Of course, read product declarations when purchasing your Gluten-Free products in the stores.